Grissess/minetest_explosives/README.md

 This is very likely to change, so don't depend on it:

-* `explosives.general_explode(pos, power, player, modfunc, param, cache, depth, parentvals, globalvals)`: Explode at `pos` with `power` (1 being the usual TNT). `player` is the player to be blamed for causing the explosion.
+* `explosives.general_explode(pos, power, player, options, modfunc, param, cache, depth, parentvals, globalvals)`: Explode at `pos` with `power` (1 being the usual TNT). `player` is the player to be blamed for causing the explosion.
 This is used in `can_dig` callbacks, and can be the empty string (using nil is discouraged).
 All other arguments are optional, in particular:

+  * `options` are the options to be in effect.
+If not given (or nil), all defaults are assumed.
+Any key also not given explicitly will be set to its default.
+Valid options include:
+    * `blockdamage` (default true): Do damage to terrain during this explosion.
+(Turning this off cuts down on processing time dramatically, as no recursion occurs.)
+    * `entitydamage` (default true): Do damage to entities during this explosion.
+    * `entitypush` (default true): Push entities using setvelocity during this explosion.
+Turning both this and the above off turn off processing and searching for entities altogether.
   * `modfunc` is the modification func called at each position with each node, at most once per position, to cause explosion effects (damage) to blocks.
 The default implementation is `explosives.general_modfunc`, which handles on_blast and item drop logic.
   * `param` is a parameter that may be passed to a custom `modfunc`. `explosives.general_modfunc` doesn't use it.
   * `cache` is the position visit cache and should not be passed.